This support guide explains how to set up your domain to connect to your Rocketspark website.

 It is important that you understand the settings that you are changing and we recommend you firstly read our Can I manage my own domain name with Rocketspark?
 What settings do I use? guide if you haven't already.

-Quick reference DNS settings.
+Quick Reference DNS settings to get your website live.
 Please read on for instructions.

 |@||TXT||v=spf1 include:emailsrvr.com ~all|